Did you know many behavior changes in older dogs are the result of a medical condition?

 When they come home, they do the same thing again.

-Hey, I understand that, but your dog understands that you leave the house is a huge deal and definitely worth being anxious about.
-That’s right, that’s the message you’re reinforcing.
+Hey, I understand that.
+But to your dog, this signals that it is a huge deal when you leave the house and definitely worth being anxious about.

-What do I do?
+What Do I Do?

-- Never make a big deal out of coming and going; just leave.
+- Never make a big deal out of coming and going.
+Just leave.

 - How about playing some relaxing music…on low.
 Through a Dog’s Ear is one you should seriously consider.